 Submit questions for presenters upon registration or email them to Brandy Bea.

-This program is pending approval for one hour General Tennessee CLE credit.
+This program is approved for one hour General Tennessee CLE credit.
 Please provide your BPR number upon registration in order for Bass, Berry & Sims to report your participation to the Tennessee CLE Commission following the conference.

 Other State CLE